microsoft/language-server-protocol/indexFormat/specification.md

   /**
    * The actual result.
    */
-  result: (RangeId | lsp.Location)[];
+  result?: (RangeId | lsp.Location)[];
 }
 ```

+Optionally results can be emitted lazily, by ommiting `result` field and adding results later with an `item` edge (without `property`).

 ### Request: `textDocument/declaration`

 There are programming languages that have the concept of declarations and definitions (like C/C++).
 If this is the case, the dump can contain a corresponding `declarationResult` vertex and a `textDocument/declaration` edge to store the information.
+They are handled analogously to the entities emitted for the `textDocument/definition` request.

 ### More about Request: `textDocument/hover`